FrankCasanova/gdext-cli/README.md

 ## Features

 - **Project Initialization**: Quickly bootstrap a new Godot-Rust project with the necessary directory structure and configuration files
-- **Script BoilerPlate Generation**: Generate Rust code for new scenes with the appropriate Godot node types
+- **Script BoilerPlate Generation**: Generate Rust code for new script to bind the appropriate Godot node types

 ## Installation